anshal1/Pixel-Art-Creator/README.md

 # Pixel-Art-Creator
-This website is for creating for pixel-art, I created this website for fun, but would appreciate any kind of feed back
+This website is for creating pixel-art, I created this website for fun, but would appreciate any kind of feedback

 # About
 It's a personal fun project I created in my free time, don't expect something super fancy.